Performance Management Targets

 People often struggle with the Measurable element of a SMART objective, especially when dealing with abstract objectives and so the default objective appears to be the formulaic – “achieve an outcome of x%”.

 There has been a great deal of research undertaken into setting goals and objectives over the past twenty years in a number of different contexts led in large part by Edwin Locke and Gary Latham and it worth reading their paper: New Directions in Goal-Setting Theory.
 It is an area of study that sits within psychology and considers motivation, satisfaction, effort and persistence.
-The terms goal, target and objectives can have different interpretations but for this purpose, I am going to consider the terms interchangeable.
+The terms goal, target and objectives can have different interpretations but for this purpose, we will consider the terms interchangeable.

-Before setting any goals for a member of staff it is worth understanding this research and what influences whether a goal will be met.
+Before setting any goals for a member of staff as part of your performance management process it is worth understanding this research and what influences whether a goal will be met.
 There is obviously no point in setting goals that have a low probability of being met or partly-met.

 Or to put it another way – why bother?
 Surely, if everybody was left to their own devices they could simply get on with the job of teaching without the workload and hassle and awkwardness of performance reviews and feedback.
 This is a pretty popular view amongst many professionals, not just teachers.
 However, the research tells us the following about goals: